enkidevs/curriculum/General/Data Structures and Algorithms/verifying-a-binary-search-tree.md

 end
 ```

 We should pass in the smallest-possible value for `minKey` and the largest-possible value `maxKey` initially.
-What those values are depends on the type of information being stored in the BST and the specific language in which the BST is being implemented.

-Note: If we were to implement the BST in C and store integers, then we might pass in the `INT_MIN` and `INT_MAX` constants as initial values.
+**Note:** What those values are depends on the type of information being stored in the BST and the specific language in which the BST is being implemented.
+If we were to implement the BST in C and store integers, then we might pass in the `INT_MIN` and `INT_MAX` constants as initial values.
 If we were to implement it in JavaScript and store numerical values, then we might pass in `-Infinity` and `Infinity` as initial values.

 ---
 ## Practice